Skip to content

 What is CBIcall?

-CBIcall (CNAG Biomedical Informatics framework for variant calling) is a lightweight, reproducible framework for running Illumina DNA-seq germline variant calling workflows using curated Bash and Snakemake pipelines ๐Ÿงฌ.
+CBIcall (CNAG Biomedical Informatics framework for variant calling) is a framework for running Illumina-based germline variant calling workflows using curated Bash and Snakemake pipelines.

-CBIcall provides a stable CLI, a strictly validated YAML configuration, and a registry-driven dispatcher that ensures only supported and executable workflows are launched.
+The system provides a command-line interface, a validated YAML configuration, and a registry-driven dispatcher that ensures only supported workflows are executed.

-• Resolves workflow scripts and fails fast if referenced files are missing or not executable.
+• Resolves workflow scripts and checks that referenced files exist and are executable

-• Creates a per-run project directory with a unique run ID.
+• Creates a per-run project directory with a unique run identifier

-• Executes the selected workflow and captures stdout/stderr into a single log file โœ….
+• Executes the selected workflow and captures stdout/stderr into a unified log file

-All biological processing is performed by external workflows and tools (e.g. BWA/GATK/MToolBox), invoked in a controlled and reproducible manner.
+All biological processing is performed by external tools and workflows (e.g. BWA, GATK, MToolBox).

 Supported pipelines